masters3d/swift-evolution/proposals/XXXX-function-builders.md

 Therefore, we are proposing a model where the need for a function builder transformation can be inferred from type context, which is somewhat more “magical” than Swift generally prefers but also allows very lightweight-feeling DSLs, with the hope that the guidelines we've laid out in this proposal will help to limit abuse.

 The function-building methods in this proposal have been deliberately chosen to cover the different situations in which results can be produced rather than to try to closely match the different source structures that can give rise to these situations.
 For example, there is a `buildOptional` that works with an optional result, which might be optional for many different reasons, rather than a `buildIf` that takes a condition and the result of applying the transformation to the controlled block of the `if`.
 The latter would more closely resemble the rules of an arbitrary term rewriter, but it is not be possible to come up with a finite set of such rules that could be soundly applied to an arbitrary function in Swift.
 For example, there would be no way to to apply that `buildIf` to an `if let` condition: for one, the condition isn't just a boolean expression, but more importantly, the controlled block cannot be evaluated before the condition has been (uniquely and successfully) evaluated to bind the `let` variable.
-We could perhaps add a `buildIfLet`  to handle this, but the same idea could never be extended to allow a  `buildIfCase` or `buildReturn`.
+We could perhaps add a `buildIfLet`  to handle this, but the same idea could never be extended to allow a  `buildIfCase` or `buildFinalResult`.
 Such things require a true term-rewriting system, which may be desirable but is far beyond the scope of this proposal.